ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 # So Why is Splitting the Check so Hard?

 {:center: style="text-align: center"}

-**My biggest takeaway after all this is that *division skills crash fast and crash hard* which is probabaly why its so hard for me and lets face it, you, to split the check after a long night of drinking with friends or family.**
+**My biggest takeaway after all this is that division skills crash fast and crash hard which is probabaly why its so hard for me and lets face it, you, to split the check after a long night of drinking with friends or family.**
 {:center}

+This made for a really interesting night and some pretty cool results.
+Still, the sample size as far as I know is 1 (me), so I'd love to see how this experiment fares for others (who carry it out safely).
+As for me, I will resign for the coming weeks to the books and leave the beers behind.

+---

+Thanks for reading and please leave comments!